realar-project/realar/docs/api-signal.md

 #### as.value

-Convert signal to [value](./api-value.md).
+Represent signal as [value](./api-value.md).
 The setter will be passed without any transformation, but the signal's getter will be transformed to caching value and reactioning only by the changed state.

 ```javascript
 const v = signal(0);